LeoPAllen/data-science-utilities/README.md

 # datascienceutils

-datascienceutils is my first draft of building out a set of boilerplate helper classes to reduce the amount of time I spend rewriting data cleaning and pipeline development code
+datascienceutils is a collectuon of boilerplate and abstracted classes I'm building to reduce the amount of time I spend rewriting data cleaning and pipeline development code